mrvllus/dotnet-aspire-workshop/workshop/5-integrations.md

 We haven't made any changes to the `Api` or `MyWeatherHub` projects, but we can see the Redis cache start when we start the App Host.

 > [!IMPORTANT]
 > Since Redis runs in a container you will need to ensure that Docker is running on your machine.
+[Instructions for running Podman with .NET Aspire](https://learn.microsoft.com/dotnet/aspire/fundamentals/setup-tooling#container-runtime) are available

 1. Ensure Docker Desktop or Podman is running.
 1. Start the App Host project.